Petroleum Storage Tanks - Spill and Overfill Prevention

 Recordkeeping

-For spill and overfill prevention records, keep logs of 30-day and annual walkthrough inspections, installation records for your UST system, and any documentation of overfill-prevention devices while the equipment is in use.
+For spill and overfill prevention records, keep logs of 30-day and annual walkthrough inspections, periodic testing and inspection results, installation records for your UST system, and any documentation of repairs or replacements.
+You can find more information and example logs in the UST Compliance Notebook (RG-543).

 More Information